 - Configure your system first, as shown in the Configuring your cluster for Ansys Lumerical page.

 - Running simulation jobs at the same time (concurrent) on multiple machines will require an additional license for each computer that is running the job.

 - Before trying to run your simulation or sweeps across several computers, ensure that you can run this on each computer independently.

 - Open the Resource Configuration from the toolbar or Simulation menu.

-- Enter the number of concurrent sweeps/analyses you want to run on your machine in the Capacity field.
+- Enter the number of concurrent sweeps/analyses you want to run on your local machine (localhost) in the Capacity field.
 This dictates the total number of available resources of that type when running sweeps/analyses.

 - Configure the Processes and Threads settings applied to each of the engines.
 Note that not all solvers support Processes or Threads.
 For those that support both, finding the right combination often comes down to your specific simulation needs.

 - See the Resource Configuration page for details.

 - Use "Remote: Intel MPI" as the job launching preset.
 See this article for details.